 Fine-needle aspiration biopsy: A thin long needle is inserted through the skin, precisely into the thyroid nodule, with the help of ultrasound imaging.
-Thereafter, a sample of the suspicious thyroid tissue is removed using a needle, which is analysed for cancer cells in the laboratory.
+Thereafter, a sample of the suspicious thyroid tissue is removed using a needle, which is analyzed for cancer cells in the laboratory.

-Other imaging tests: One or more imaging tests may be performed to help the doctor determine if the cancer has spread beyond the thyroid gland.
+Other imaging tests: One or more imaging tests may be performed to help the doctor determine if cancer has spread beyond the thyroid gland.
 These tests may include MRI, CT, and nuclear imaging tests.